Micro RC Airplanes

 Such micro planes are of foam construction and are mainly sold as Ready To Fly (RTF) packages, although Bind-N-Fly (BNF) ones are available for intermediate rc pilots who already have their own transmitter.

-The planes vary around the 16-inch wingspan mark and are small enough to be sold fully assembled in a sturdy box, which also doubles up as a handy box to store and transport the plane.
+These micro marvels vary around the 16-inch wingspan mark and are small enough to be sold fully assembled.
+The sturdy box the planes are sold in can be used to store and transport the plane safely.

-The aircraft are very widely available now and typically cost around $100 or so, making them very affordable.
+Such aircraft are very widely available now and are very affordable.
 The choice of aircraft - both scale and non-scale - continues to grow and as an enthusiastic rc flyer, it's difficult to resist the temptation to buy one of each!

 The HobbyZone Champ, shown below, has been a massive seller for beginners and many members of my forum cut their teeth on one of these little 3-channel micro rc planes.